Side Lunges

 Follow these steps to perform side lunges correctly:

-- Stand upright with your feet hip-width apart and hands in front of you for balance.
+- Stand upright with your feet hip-width apart and your hands in front of you for balance.

-- Take a large step to the side with your right foot, keeping your left foot planted.
+- Take a big step to the side with your right foot, keeping your left foot planted.

-- Lower your body by bending your right knee and pushing your hips back as if you're sitting down, while your left leg remains straight.
+- Lower your body by bending the right knee and pushing your hips back as if sitting down, while keeping the left leg straight.

 - Keep your upper body upright and your core engaged throughout the movement.

-- Push off strongly with your right foot to return to the starting position.
+- Push strongly off your right foot to return to the starting position.

 - Repeat on the opposite side.